lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

+Let's describe and enter the hypothesis to test, which, this time, will consider a combination of our Experiment 1 and Experiment 2.
+We can review the test in the Decsion panel from Session 9, when we compared results Experiment 1 and Experiment 2.
+With that text entered into the hypotheis box, let's save it. -- Example for CC: We hypothesis that a combined effect of changing both the RVI (to something longer) will reduce our Missed Appointment % because there are fewer patient appts books.
+In addition, we hypothsisize that we can allow our new patient Referral Rate to increase to xx.
+At this anticipated referral rate, we will be able to integrate a more new patients into CC without negatively impacting our Team's Missed Appointment %.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*